huggingface/transformers/README.md

 <p>State-of-the-art Natural Language Processing for Jax, PyTorch and TensorFlow
 </h3>

-🤗 Transformers provides thousands of pretrained models to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation, etc in 100+ languages.
+🤗 Transformers provides thousands of pretrained models to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation and more in over 100 languages.
 Its aim is to make cutting-edge NLP easier to use for everyone.

-🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets then share them with the community on our [model hub](https://huggingface.co/models).
-At the same time, each python module defining an architecture can be used as a standalone and modified to enable quick research experiments.
+🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our [model hub](https://huggingface.co/models).
+At the same time, each python module defining an architecture is fully standalone and can be modified to enable quick research experiments.

-🤗 Transformers is backed by the three most popular deep learning libraries, [Jax](https://jax.readthedocs.io/en/latest/), [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/), with a seamless integration between them, allowing you to train your models with one then load it for inference with the other.
+🤗 Transformers is backed by the three most popular deep learning libraries — [Jax](https://jax.readthedocs.io/en/latest/), [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/) — with a seamless integration between them.
+It's straightforward to train your models with one before loading them for inference with the other.

 ## Online demos

 You can test most of our models directly on their pages from the [model hub](https://huggingface.co/models).
-We also offer [private model hosting, versioning, & an inference API](https://huggingface.co/pricing) to use those models.
+We also offer [private model hosting, versioning, & an inference API](https://huggingface.co/pricing) for public and private models.

 Here are a few examples:
 - [Masked word completion with BERT](https://huggingface.co/bert-base-uncased?text=Paris+is+the+%5BMASK%5D+of+France)